 These highly trained specialists run penetration testing to identify and exploit any security flaws in BGL’s web applications.
 The testing conforms with the Application Security Verification Standard 3.0 Open Web Application Security Project.

 A user role and identity system prevents users from accessing data that is not their own.
 Users can access the system by invite only, with access to information determined by user roles.
-Access is username and password protected.
+Access is username, password and MFA protected.
 Access to BGL web applications is role-based, meaning the BGL client administrator has complete control over who can access data.
-Users are required to change their password at the first log in, with the new password sent to the user’s e-mail address.
-BGL enforces complex passwords.
+Users are required to change their password at the first login.
 Users are automatically logged out due to inactivity after a set period of time.